bjlkeng/bjlkeng.github.io/source/posts/variational-bayes-and-the-mean-field-approximation.rst

 ..
 [1] There are a few different ways to intuitively understand information entropy.
 See my previous post on `Maximum Entropy Distributions <link://slug/maximum-entropy-distributions>`__ for a slightly different explanation.

+..
+[2] The term variational free energy is from an alternative interpretation from physics.
+As with a lot of ML techniques, this has its roots in physics where they make great use of probability to model the physical world.